Programme Applicants, Contributors and Talent Privacy Notice

 What do we do with children's personal information?

 We are committed to protecting the privacy of children aged under 18 years old.
-If you are aged 17 or under‚ please get your parent/guardian's permission beforehand whenever you provide us with any personal information.
+If you are under 18, please get your parent/guardian's permission beforehand whenever you provide us with any personal information.
 We will take reasonable steps to verify this by contacting your parent or guardian to confirm their consent.

 Sharing your personal information

-We may share your personal information with other personnel from the Company on a need to know basis (such as HR, IT Legal and Finance), the Company’s affiliates and group companies (if any), legal and regulatory authorities, insurers, the Company’s professional advisors and other third parties such as any potential purchasers of the Company and broadcasters and distributors of the Programme.
+We may share your personal information with other personnel from the Company on a need to know basis (such as HR, IT Legal and Finance), the Company’s affiliates and group companies (if any), legal and regulatory authorities, insurers, the Company’s professional advisors and other third parties such as any potential purchasers of the Company, co-producers and/or co-production partners of the Programme, Programme financiers/funders and broadcasters and distributors of the Programme.
 Your personal information will be broadcast to the public to the extent it is included in the Programme.

 Some of the people we share your personal data with are based outside of the European Economic Area (EEA).
 When we send your personal information outside of the EEA to a country not recognised as providing appropriate protections, we put in place appropriate contracts or other safeguards to ensure your rights are protected.